jniemann66/ferocious/converters.json.md

 |&nbsp;&nbsp;&nbsp;&nbsp;         "downloadlocations": [|List of possible download locations for the converter|
 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   "http://lame.sourceforge.net/download.php"
 |&nbsp;&nbsp;&nbsp;&nbsp;         ],
 |&nbsp;&nbsp;&nbsp;&nbsp;         "enabled": false,|Note: the "enabled" state of the converter has an effect on whether Ferocious will recognize file types handled by the converter.
-Also, Ferocious will check to see if the converter exists at the configured path upon startup, and disable it, if it is not found.
+Also, Ferocious will check to see if the converter exists at the configured path upon startup, and disable it if not found.
 |&nbsp;&nbsp;&nbsp;&nbsp;         "executablename": "lame.exe",| *expected* filename of converter (gui uses this when asking user for the path)|
 |&nbsp;&nbsp;&nbsp;&nbsp;         "executablepath": "",|path of converter|
 |&nbsp;&nbsp;&nbsp;&nbsp;         "inputfileext": "mp3",|the type of file the converter accepts|